buhari15/tweets-nigeria-analysis/README.md

 # Nigerian tweets analysis

-This Portfolio is part of a degree in Data Science at IU, International University of Applied Sciences.
+This portfolio is part of a degree in Data Science at IU, International University of Applied Sciences.

-The main Task of the Portfolio is to extract prevalent topics from Twitter messages, in other words, topic modeling.
+The main task of the portfolio is to extract prevalent topics from Twitter messages, in other words, topic modeling.

 # The main Tasks as are follows: